jackwanders/GalleryView/README.txt

 GalleryView comes with four themes by default:
 	- dark
 	- light
-	- dark2
-	- light2

 The dark themes contain dark navigation buttons and are best used in galleries with light backgrounds.
 The light themes contain light colored images and are best for galleries with dark backgrounds.
-The dark2 and light2 themes contain oversized buttons to demonstrate
+Both themes also contain oversized panel navigation buttons to demonstrate
 GalleryView's ability to use any kind of navigation images you may want to use

 To create your own navigation theme, first create the following images: